sumnercreations/hugo-blog/content/post/python/penpal-cipher-project-guis.md

 # Project GUIs with GTK3+

-We are working on the finaly project to complete our [Complete Python Bootcamp: Go from zero to hero in Python 3 at Udemy](https://www.udemy.com/share/100058A0cdcVZbR34=/).
-We have decided that we will bulid a simple Caesar Cipher application that we are calling [Penpal](https://github.com/sumnercreations/penpal).
+We are working on the final project to complete our [Complete Python Bootcamp: Go from zero to hero in Python 3 at Udemy](https://www.udemy.com/share/100058A0cdcVZbR34=/).
+We have decided that we will build a simple Caesar Cipher application that we are calling [Penpal](https://github.com/sumnercreations/penpal).
 During our conversation we decided that we would really like to try to make a GUI.
 We've taken inspiration from this online [cipher tool](https://cryptii.com/pipes/caesar-cipher).

 ## Research
 We started with Google, you know, like you do, and found a lot of options for GUIs with python.
 2 of them stood out.